 But it’s not as simple as buying a wedding dress and boarding a plane for your favourite hot spot.
 There are many additional aspects of the planning of your big day that you will need to take into consideration when the wedding venue is miles away from where you live.

-Questions to ask when planning a wedding abroad
+Questions to ask & thing to do when planning a wedding abroad

 Some of the key questions you need to be considering are detailed below, but before planning you should contact the authorities of the country you wish to get married in for destination-specific advice.